 Are internships paid?

 While paid public service internships are less common, there are many paid internships and some employers offer general, travel, or housing stipends.
 Often internships will offer ways to obtain academic credit in lieu of payment.

 Some financial assistance is available to students who qualify for need-based aid as determined by the Office of Financial Aid.
 If you are concerned about financial limitations, you are encouraged to speak with a PSIP Coordinator at the University Career Center .
 To reach a PSIP Coordinator, e-mail email@example.com.

-Are you a PSIP and/or U-M Alum living in D.C. and want to connect with the program?
+PSIP maintains connections with many alumni, who we encourage to engage with our program and students.
+If you are a PSIP / U-M Alum living in the Metro D.C. area and want to connect with the program, contact us.
 PSIP relies on alum support in a variety of ways.
 PSIP participants, who are current U-M undergraduate students from any academic discipline, highly value alum engagement.
 Here are a few ways to get involved:

 * Inform PSIP staff about internship opportunities you hear about in DC.
 If your organization is looking for summer DC interns or if you want to publicize a summer internship in DC to the PSIP cohort, please e-mail firstname.lastname@example.org.

 * Offer to be a PSIP Mentor in the summer.
 Mentoring is a small time commitment but has a substantive impact on a Michigan student by offering advice on career paths, making your way around the District, and sharing your story.
 Mentors often report this a great way to meet other Wolverines in DC.
 Mentors and mentees are matched largely by career interest.
 Matching takes place each May.
 If you are interested in becoming a Mentor, please complete our mentor interest form.